Skip to navigation Skip to content

 Assessing income and assets from cooperatives 108-04030000

-This document outlines an explanation of how income and assets from a cooperative are assessed for Centrelink purposes.
+This document outlines how income and assets from a cooperative are assessed and recorded for Centrelink purposes.

 Shareholders in a cooperative

-The Resources page contains a link to Income and investments form (Mod iA).
+The Resources page has a link to the Income and investments form (Mod iA).

 Deeming provisions